Thought Anchors: Which LLM Reasoning Steps Matter?: Quantifying sentence importance

 \subsection{Forced answer importance}

-In earlier work, importance has often been approximated by forcing the model to give an answer before completing its full reasoning trace \citep{lanham2023measuringfaithfulnesschainofthoughtreasoning}.
-We tested this strategy.
-For each sentence in our examined model responses, we interrupt the model at that point and append a prompt inducing it to give a final answer (\textit{``Therefore, the final answer is \textbackslash boxed\{}'').
-This is performed 100 times at each sentence to generate a distribution of answers linked to each sentence position.
-To evaluate the impact of sentence $i$ on the final answer, we measure the KL Divergence between the distribution before sentence $i$ has been stated and the distribution after sentence $i$ has been stated.
+Earlier work has measured sentence importance by forcing a model to answer before completing its reasoning trace \citep{lanham2023measuringfaithfulnesschainofthoughtreasoning}.
+We compared our approach to this existing technique: For each sentence in a CoT, we interrupt the model and append text, inducing a final output (\texttt{``Therefore, the final answer is \textbackslash boxed\{}'').
+This is done 100 times at each sentence position.

-The taxonomic categories reveal that \textit{active computation} statements produce the greatest distributional shifts in this \textbf{forced answer importance} (Figure~\ref{figure:sentence_category_importances}A).
-This aligns with prior findings that reasoning models update their beliefs throughout the trace, and suggests intermediate calculations alter the model's answer responses.
-However, \textit{active computation} steps may not provide a comprehensive view on importance, as they may be predetermined by upstream statements.